 If past seasons are any indication, customer purchases on Black Friday and Cyber Monday will skyrocket again in 2018, giving marketers even more cause to get those social media campaigns ready.
 In fact, US digital ad spend is expected to reach $23 billion during these days.

 The good news is that marketers can use successful campaigns of old to guide their way.
-Whether you choose to go live on Facebook, host a contest on Twitter, or rebel against Black Friday entirely, there are many strategies that can help you cut through the noise and come out on top this holiday season.
+Whether you choose to go live on Facebook, host a contest on X, formerly Twitter, or rebel against Black Friday entirely, there are many strategies that can help you cut through the noise and come out on top this holiday season.